 If you have an extensive and complicated at-home skin regime, your significant other may feel overwhelmed by the prospect of skincare.
-Guys can be put off by the concept of skincare having to be complicated and prefer to keep their routines low maintenance.
+Mens can be put off by the concept of skincare having to be complicated and prefer to keep their routines low maintenance.
 If this applies your male counterpart, we’re here to assure you that it doesn't have to be a 10-step routine.
 There are a few small additions that can make a big difference in the health and longevity of their skin.

-IS MALE AND FEMALE SKIN ACTUALLY ANY DIFFERENT?Many argue that skin is skin, irrespective of gender, and that having separate products for males and females is completely redundant.
+IS MALE AND FEMALE SKIN ACTUALLY ANY DIFFERENT?Many argue that skin is skin, irrespective of gender, and that having separate products for mens and womens is completely redundant.
 The most common differences in popular male vs female skincare are packaging and the fragrances used (men’s products tend to be more neutral or 'masculine' in their colour schemes and fonts, and usually contain woody, musky, earthy or spicy scents).